Making friends as an adult is difficult. Making Finnish friends as an adult seems even more difficult. But why?

 At work, you might feel lonely in the beginning.
 It’s Finnish politeness giving you time to settle in.
 Your colleges know that you have a lot to learn, so the Finnish logic is to give you space.

-Meeting Finnish People Online
+Make Finnish Friends Online

 Have you tried Couchsurfing?
 The Finnish hosts are excited to meet international people!